In 2021, smart home systems and devices are more impressive and all-encompassing than ever.

-Ecobee4 integrates seamlessly with apps and other home ecosystems like Alexa or Apple HomeKit.
+Ecobee integrates seamlessly with apps and other home ecosystems like Alexa or Apple HomeKit.
 Plus, it’s able to control the room you’re in, rather than the room it’s installed.

 While some of these smart devices are more for convenience and entertainment, the NetGear Arlo Q is a truly useful tool for home security.
 The NetGear Arlo Q records high-quality video and audio, and even produces exceptional quality images of people in pitch-blackness.

-You can customize whether your camera automatically records when you’re not home, or set it to a time-based schedule for when you’re at work.
+You can customize whether your camera automatically records when you’re not home or set it to a time-based schedule for when you’re at work.
 While it’s on the pricier side, it offers seven days of video and audio backup for free, making it a worthwhile investment compared to some of the other smart security systems.

 Anyone who grills regularly knows the inconvenience of it -- walking in and out of the house to check the meat, hoping the temperature is hot enough but won’t burn your steak, and adding coals or lighter fluid when necessary.
 This tool handles all that, alerting you on your smart device when your grill is preheated, what the internal meat temperature is, and when your meat or fish is fully cooked.
 The 725 square-inch cooking space and four internal chrome racks allow you to grill for both large and small occasions.

-I’m personally willing to pay triple this price for any device that can vacuum my floor for me, but at $229, the Ecovacs Deebot N79S is a pretty impressive deal.
+I’m personally willing to pay triple this price for any device that can vacuum my floor for me, but at this price, the Ecovacs Deebot N79S is a pretty impressive deal.
 It integrates with smart home systems and other apps, offers a manual steering option, and cleans surfaces surprisingly well.
 It also has a long battery life.